akamai/cli-property-manager/docs/cli_command_help.md

      Options:

        -V, --version                                       output the version number
        -v, --verbose                                       Verbose output, show logging on stdout -s, --section <section>                             Section name representing Client ID in .edgerc file, defaults to "credentials"
        --record-to-file <filename>                         Record REST communication to file --record-errors                                     Also record error responses
        --replay-from-file <filename>                       Use record file to replay REST communication.
 Used for offline testing
        -h, --help                                          output usage information

      Commands:

        new-pipeline|np [options] [environments...]
 Create a new pipeline with provided attributes.
 This will also create one property for each environment. set-default|sd [options]                            Set the default pipeline and or the default section name from .edgerc merge|m [options] <environment>                     Merge template json and variable values into a PM/PAPI ruletree JSON document, stored in dist folder in the current pipeline folder search|s <name>                                     Search for properties by name set-prefixes|sp <useprefix>                         Set or unset use of prefixes for current user credentials and setup set-ruleformat|srf <ruleformat>                     Set ruleformat for current user credentials and setup list-contracts|lc                                   List contracts available to current user credentials and setup list-products|lp [options]                          List products available under provided contract ID and client ID available to current user credentials and setup list-groups|lg                                      List groups available to current user credentials and setup list-cpcodes|lcp [options]                          List cpcodes available to current user credentials and setup. show-ruletree|sr [options] <environment>            Fetch latest version of property rule tree for provided environment save|sv [options] <environment>                     Save rule tree and hostnames for provided environment.
 Edge hostnames are also created if needed. create-edgehostnames|ceh [options] <environment>    Check if any edge hostnames need to be created and proceed to create them. list-edgehostnames|leh [options]                    List edge hostnames available to current user credentials and setup (this could be a long list). list-status|lstat [options]                         Show status of pipeline
-       promote|pm [options] <targetEnvironment> <notificationEmails...>  Promote (activate) an environment.
+       promote|pm [options] [targetEnvironment]            Promote (activate) an environment.
 This command also executes the merge and save commands mentioned above by default. check-promotion-status|cps [options] <environment>  Check status of promotion (activation) of an environment. help [cmd]                                          display help for [cmd]

 ## Most useful commands in order of assumed importance